Judge commends family reunification, eyes next deadline | New Country 923

 The ACLU said in a joint court filing Thursday that it wants the administration to deliver a list of all children 5 and older by Monday to “ensure that reunification plans are not formulated haphazardly at the last minute.”

-The administration initially provided a list of about 100 under-5 children who were believed eligible for reunification by this week’s deadline but whittled down the list to less than 60 by Thursday.
+The administration initially provided a list of about 100 under-5 children who were believed eligible for reunification by this week’s deadline but whittled it down to less than 60 by Thursday.